petabase/TakeHomeProject/README.md

 Each label image is sent to Google Gemini Vision, which reads what's actually printed on the label as structured text.
 Every field is then compared against the submitted application data using exact, normalized, and fuzzy matching, and the agent receives a clear verdict per label: **PASS**, **FAIL**, or **NEEDS REVIEW**, with a plain-language reason for every field that didn't cleanly confirm.
 Results can be exported as a CSV — one row per label — for recordkeeping.

 A single-label check is simply a one-row CSV under the hood — there's no separate "batch mode" to learn; the same form and the same logic handle one label or three hundred.
+For batch runs, a live progress page shows each label as it's processed, with a running tally, so the agent is never staring at a blank screen.

 ## Architecture